 The memory is addressed using an XLEN-bit integer at byte-level granularity.

 In addition to raw integers, each CLEN-bit aligned address can also store a capability.
 The type of data contained in a memory location is maintained and confusion of the type is not allowed.

-In Pure Capstone, the memory can only be accessed through capabilities.
+The physical memory can only be accessed through capabilities.

-Address Space Access Method [0, 2 X LEN) Capabilities
+Address Space Access Method [0, 2^XLEN) Capabilities